 IndyCar have previously been to Brazil, most recently in 2013, and have gone overseas to Europe during the CART era in the 1990s and 2000s.

 The IndyCar season usually starts in late February and finishes relatively early in September, so the 17 races are compressed together.
-F1‘s schedule traditionally runs from March until the season finale at the Abu Dhabi GP in November.
+F1‘s schedule traditionally runs from March until the season finale at the Abu Dhabi GP in November or December.

 F1 vs IndyCar: The tracks